mcne65/bountyDApp/README.md

 - The page should be re-loaded everytime the account is changed in Metamask to ensure that the previous account is not picked for the transaction

-- The state change will reflect once the transaction complete notification is sent by Metamask
+- The state change will reflect once the transaction is complete on the network selected and notification is sent by Metamask.
+Please wait for transaction completion to notice the state change.

 ## 4. Implementation